ywen/rest_resource/README.md

 ## DESCRIPTION
 The gem provides a basic CRUD operation to the resources.
 It is basically rest-client wrapper.
 Once you use it, you have find, create, update and delete (Currently I implemented only find and create)

+The goal of this gem is to provide a minimum CRUD client interface for web services.
+It doesn't try make the interface to be ActiveRecord like, rather, to let the users have the full control on the resources, especially on the error handling.

 ## USAGE
 Given you need to fetch user from a web service.
 You can write: